menandmice/micetro_docs/guides/implementation/adding_dhcp.rst

   Servers in Microsoft Active Directory environments can be added without installing a server controller.
 See :ref:`agent-free-dns-dhcp`.

 .. note::
-  ISC DHCP servers require a DHCP Server Controller to be installed on the server.
-Kea servers require only one DHCP Server Controller installed in the system, either on the machine running Kea, or a machine that can connect to the :ref:`kea-control-agent` through the network.
+  ISC DHCP servers require a DHCP Server Controller to be installed on each DHCP server.
+Kea servers require *only one* DHCP Server Controller installed in the system, either on the machine running Kea, or a machine that can connect to the :ref:`kea-control-agent` through the network.

 The following table demonstrates the different options when adding a DHCP Server.